Boxer Sunny Edwards says thieves stole ‘prized’ world championship ring

 Police were called at 2.13am on Monday to reports of a burglary at his house in the Greystones area of Sheffield.

-Three men allegedly broke into the property and stole several valuable items, including a ring Edwards was awarded by the International Boxing Federation (IBF) after he won the flyweight world title in 2021.
+Three men allegedly broke into the property and stole several valuable items, including a ring Edwards was awarded by the International Boxing Federation (IBF) after three defences of the flyweight world title he won in 2021.

-Edwards, 28, said: “Sadly, thieves broke into my home and stole several personal possessions belonging to me last night, including my prized IBF ring which was awarded to me after I won my first world championship.
+Edwards, 28, who was not in the house at the time, said: “Sadly, thieves broke into my home and stole several personal possessions belonging to me last night, including my prized IBF ring which was awarded to me after I won my first world championship.

 “The ring itself has no monetary value but it carries an untold amount of sentimental worth to me and my family as it represents all my years of hard graft and dedication inside and out of the boxing ring.